 Our school kitchen provides daily meals for Rokesly children in the Nursery, Infant and Junior schools.
-Our kitchen staff are dedicated to providing fresh and healthy food that children really enjoy.
+Our kitchen staff are dedicated to providing fresh, healthy food that children really enjoy.
 All menus are nutritionally balanced and use locally sourced, seasonal and fresh ingredients wherever possible.

 We want to make the mealtime experience a great one for all our children.
 Every school year, Rokesly School Council carry out a survey to ask the children about how they’d like the lunch menus improved.
-To see our latest lunchtime menus and help your child to make their choices of food for lunchtime, please click on the links below:
+To see our latest lunchtime menus and help your child to make their choices of food for lunchtime.

 Packed lunches Some parents may choose for their child not to have a free school lunch.
 Children who have a packed lunch eat with their class in the dining hall.
 We expect parents to provide well-balanced packed lunches and ask that children do not bring sweets, chocolate or fizzy drinks to school as part of their lunch.